github/developer.github.com/content/v3/oauth.md

       <access_token>e72e16c7e42f292c6912e7710c838347ae178b4a</access_token>
     </OAuth>

-The `scope` attribute lists scopes attached to the token that were granted by the user.
-Normally, these scopes will be identical to what you requested.
-However, users are able to edit their scopes, effectively granting your application less access than you originally requested.
-You should be aware of this possibility and adjust your application behavior accordingly.

-It is important to handle the error cases where a user chooses to grant you less access than you originally requested.
-For example, applications can warn or otherwise communicate with their users that they will see reduced functionality or be unable to perform some actions.

-Also, applications can always send users back through the flow again to get additional permission, but don’t forget that users can always say no.

 ### 3. Use the access token to access the API

 The access token allows you to make requests to the API on a behalf of a user.